-Ocean Response for Typical Leftward-Biased Cold Wake Induced by Hurricane Jova (2005) in the Northeast Pacific
+Ocean Response for a Typical Leftward-Biased Cold Wake Induced by Hurricane Jova (2005) in the Northeast Pacific

 -